quasientio/scriptchat/README.md

 - `/log-level <debug|info|warn|error|critical>` - Adjust runtime logging verbosity without restarting
 - `/assert <pattern>` - Assert the last assistant response contains the given text/regex (exits with error in batch mode). `/assert` checks only the last assistant message; it’s case-insensitive and treats the pattern as a regex (falls back to substring if the regex is invalid).
 - `/assert-not <pattern>` - Assert the last assistant response does NOT contain the text/regex (same matching rules as `/assert`).
+- `/help [command|keyword]` - Show help for all commands, a specific command, or search by keyword.
 - `/exit` - Exit lite-chat

 ### Multi-line Messages